bpm5026/spice-team.github.io/index.md

 ## Collaborating Institutions

-This project brings together researchers from Applied Mathematics, Atomospheric, Oceanic and Cryospheric Sciences, and Computational Science from several institutions:
+This project brings together researchers from Applied Mathematics, Atmospheric, Oceanic and Cryospheric Sciences, and Computational Science from several institutions:

 - Courant Institute, New York University